 - Many of today's commercial routers implement SIP ALG (Application Level Gateway) and come with this feature enabled by default.

-- UDP Timeout must be set to 360 or higher
+- UDP timeout must be set to 360 or higher

-- TCP Timeout must be set to 600 or higher
+- TCP timeout must be set to 600 or higher

-- Alternate: 18.104.22.168
+- Primary - 18.104.22.168

 Desk Phone Requirements

-For remote users who are using a desk phone (Polycom or Yealink), the following are required.
+For remote users who are using a desk phone (Polycom or Yealink), the following are required:

-The ethernet cable from the router/access point must be connected to the LAN port on the desk phone.
+- The ethernet cable from the router/access point must be connected to the LAN port on the desk phone.

-VLAN settings are not supported.
+- VLAN settings are not supported.
 If the desk phone has a VLAN enabled, have the user follow the steps below to remove it.

-On the device select Menu > Settings > Advanced > enter password 456 or 876 (Polycom), or ‘admin’ (Yealink)* > Administration Settings > Network Configuration > Ethernet Menu > VLAN Menu
+- On a Yealink device, select admin* > Administration Settings > Network Configuration > Ethernet Menu > VLAN Menu

-* If a phone is already bound to a voice service, the admin password can be found under ‘Admin code’ in the Fuze Portal (UC Configs > PBX Settings)
+* If a phone is already bound to a voice service, the administrator password can be found under Admin code in the Fuze Portal (Navigate to UC Configs > PBX Settings).